 Wisconsin Fraternal Lodges

-Across Wisconsin's 70 communities with fraternal lodges, you'll find 11 Elks, 24 Moose, 28 Eagles, 17 Knights of Columbus, 24 Lions, 5 Odd Fellows.
-The most active cities include Green Bay, Kenosha, Milwaukee.
+Across Wisconsin's 71 communities with fraternal lodges, you'll find 11 Elks, 25 Moose, 27 Eagles, 17 Knights of Columbus, 5 Odd Fellows.
+The most active cities include Green Bay, Madison, Milwaukee.

 Each lodge serves as a vital community hub offering fellowship, charitable programs, service projects, and social activities for members and their families.
 Whether you're new to fraternal organizations or a longtime member seeking a new lodge, Wisconsin's fraternal community welcomes you.